cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Connect and Protect: Networks and Network Security/module_4.md

 Port filtering is a firewall function that blocks or allows certain port numbers to limit unwanted communication.

+Firewall rules maintenance:
+Network log analysis:
+Network segmentation:
+Encryption

+An intrusion detection system (IDS) is an application that monitors system activity and alerts on possible intrusions.

+An intrusion prevention system (IPS) is an application that monitors system activity for intrusive activity and takes action to stop the activity.
+It offers even more protection than an IDS because it actively stops anomalies when they are detected, unlike the IDS that simply reports the anomaly to a network administrator.

+### Cloud Network
+A **cloud network** is a collection of servers or computers that stores resources and data in a remote data center that can be accessed via the internet.

+Identity access management (IAM) is a collection of processes and technologies that helps organizations manage digital identities in their environment.

 ## Personal Reflection
-Examples of security hardening installing cctv, update patches, ensure encryption, conduct regualr penetration testing, strong password policy,
+Examples of security hardening installing cctv, update patches, ensure encryption, conduct regualr penetration testing, strong password policy, As a security analyst, you may be responsible for initiating network security practices.
+Making executive decisions about which tools to use based on what you know about certain vulnerabilities will be a starting point for helping the organization improve its network security.
+Explaining and documenting your decisions as a cybersecurity analyst will help in the future if the network ever needs to be troubleshooted.
+It will also help give non-technical employees buy-in and help them follow security practices, such as multifactor authentication.

+Some common cloud security hardening techniques
+1. Identity access management (IAM) is a collection of processes and technologies that helps organizations manage digital identities in their environment.
+This service also authorizes how users can leverage different cloud resources.
+2. Hypervisor abstracts the host’s hardware from the operating software environment.
+There are two types of hypervisors.
+Type one hypervisors run on the hardware of the host computer.
+Type two hypervisors operate on the software of the host computer
+3. Baselining for cloud networks and operations cover how the cloud environment is configured and set up.
+4. Cryptography can be applied to secure data that is processed and stored in a cloud environment.
+Cryptography uses encryption and secure key management systems to provide data integrity and confidentiality.
+Cryptographic encryption is one of the key ways to secure sensitive data and information in the cloud.
+5. Cryptographic erasure is a method of erasing the encryption key for the encrypted data.
+When destroying data in the cloud, more traditional methods of data destruction are not as effective.
+Crypto-shredding is a newer technique where the cryptographic keys used for decrypting the data are destroyed.

 ## Next Steps